-Need proof customers want ethanol blends, there is no blend wall, & rin prices would go down if retailers could sell e15 year-round?
+Need proof customers want ethanol blends and there is no blend wall?
 Look no further than Bruce.

 "This really is a mature market for ethanol."

 ““This is not a hiccup.
 It’s not a fluke.
 When we consistently sell, as a percentage of all our gallons of fuel, 17 percent to 27 percent ethanol, you see that consumers see the value in this product.
 We didn’t just flip a switch.
 This has been going on for six years now and I don’t think it’s going to change any time soon.”

 “How much more product do we sell because we sell blends?
 It’s out of this world compared to E0.
 I wouldn’t go back.
 Modernization is always going to drive some business to your door, but when you are not offering ethanol, and the people want it, they are going to go somewhere else.
 It’s something that sets us apart, because blender pumps are not everywhere.”